adhithyakrishna/adhithyakrishna.github.io/content/en/tech/golang/Functiontypes.md

 }
 ```

-If you note line number 52 in the above code you can see how an instance of user struct, initialised with an email is passed to different functions, validated and if there is an error in the validation it prints the error or it prints the email is valid.
+If you note line number 52 in the above code you can see how an instance of user struct, initialized with an email is passed to different functions, validated and if there is an error in the validation it prints the error or it prints the email is valid.

 We can included multiple such functions and calling them is a matter of including them to the runUserValidations functions.